 Rollerblade bearings are denoted using the ABEC scale and an odd number.
 Here’s what I mean; ABEC-1, ABEC-3, ABEC-5, ABEC-7, and ABEC-9.

-This scale shows bearings precision.
-Whenever you see a high number, say ABEC-9, this should immediately tell you the bearing has higher accuracy.
+This scale shows the bearing’s precision.
+If you see a high number, say ABEC-9, this should immediately tell you the bearing is more accurate.

 This enhances performance and makes skating a breeze.

 Air ducts are tiny openings at the front end of a rollerblade and are fantastic for enhancing airflow in and out of the skates.

 They let in the air, reducing sweating on the feet and preventing insoles’ damping.

 The safety buckle is vital in reinforcing the feet inside the rollerblades.
 They also offer more stability and ensure the ankles are comfortable as one skates.